-- What are you being asked to do?

 Try the following to find reference materials for your assignment:

-Find some of the common names and ID numbers for your compound.
+Beginning your search, it is helpful to find some of the common names and ID numbers for your compound.

 You will find that there are many possible names for your compound.
 Be sure to identify the most commonly used names as well as the IUPAC name [define this] and CAS number (also known as RN - registry number) [define this]).